ejmastnak/ejmastnak.com/content/tutorials/vim-latex/thank-you.md

   I love hearing from readers, and you'll almost certainly get a message back from me.

 - [Contribute financially.](https://www.buymeacoffee.com/ejmastnak)
-  Based on reader input, there are in fact people out there interested in compensating me financially for my freely-distributed work.
+  Based on reader input, there are in fact people out there interested in compensating me financially for my tutorials.
   That's awesome---thank you!
   You can [Buy Me a Coffee here.](https://www.buymeacoffee.com/ejmastnak)